bgauduch/terraform-azure-swarm-cluster-iac/readme.md

 ## Prerequisite ##
 * Azure CLI & Terraform installed
 * Azure subscription available
-* ssh key pair in the /ssh folder
+* ssh key pair in the /ssh folder (can be initialized using `ssh-key-init.sh` script in `dev-tools` folder)

 ## Usage ##
 * login to your azure subscription: `az login`
+    * switch to the desired subscription with Azure CLI : `az account set -s SUBSCRIPTION_NAME`
 * Initialize terraform (fetch needed modules & providers): `terraform init`
     * the `-upgrade` flag will check for upgrade on already installed modules / plugins
 * Use terraform: